-I spent ten years starting software companies.
+I spent more than ten years starting and building software companies.
 It was such a different time that it barely holds any resemblance to today's environment of startups.
-But the one thing that hasn't changed, over the last 22 years, is that there's never a lack of opinions.
+But the one thing that hasn't changed, over the last 24 years, is that there's never a lack of opinions.
 Everyone has one.

-But you've likely heard that you need to be true to yourself.
+You've likely heard that you need to be true to yourself.
 Or you've been told that you need to trust your gut.
-(Note: When I started this blog 6 years ago instead of calling it by my name, I was going to call it Untrained Gut.)
+(Note: When I started this blog 10 years ago instead of calling it by my name, I was going to call it Untrained Gut.)

 All that said, your own opinion is important.
 Critically important.
 And since you're the one making decisions, you need to be able to rely on your own opinion of what's the next best move.

 When I was in college I was introduced to a concept that both impressed and destroyed me.
 It was the notion of “blind spots.”

 When you drive a car and look at the road using sideview mirrors, there are spots where other cars can linger.
 That's why you have to do that extra look-over-the-shoulder move.
 Because if not, you'd be making a decision to change lanes without realizing that there was something there that you didn't realize.

 In people, the idea of a blind spot works similarly.
 It makes you cautious.
 And that can help (until you get so insecure that it hurts you).

 The benefit of this concept is that you can quickly realize that you're not helping yourself when you make decisions from just your gut.
 Because your gut is biased to how you think about (and see) things.